 44. Soil and Water Management Plan Implementation (SWMP) Modified under DA0350/2022 (Part 2) DAM0043/2024

-The measures required in the Soil and Water Management Plan required by conditions above must be implemented prior to the commencement of works or
+The measures required in the Soil and Water Management Plan required by conditions above must be implemented prior to the commencement of works or relevant construction certification as applicable.

 44a.
 Acid Sulfate Soil Management Plan